 ECL impairment loss allowance (or reversal) recognized during the period is recognized as income/ expense in the Statement of Profit and Loss.
 This amount is reflected under the head 'other expenses' in the Statement of Profit and Loss.
-The balance sheet presentation for various financial instruments is described below:
+The

 Financial assets measured at amortised cost, revenue receivables and lease receivables: ECL is presented as an allowance, i.e., as an integral part of the measurement of those assets in the balance sheet.
 The allowance reduces the net carrying amount.
 Until the asset meets write-off criteria, the Company does not reduce impairment allowance from the gross carrying amount.